grantmcdermott/arch-tips/README.md

 #### conda environments

-To activate conda environments, one first need to initiliase this capability for your particular shell (zsh, fish, etc.).
+To activate conda environments, you first need to initialise this capability for your particular shell (zsh, fish, etc.).
 However, this has the undesirable effect of automatically activating the previous conda env whenever you open the shell, regardless of whether you want to use conda or not.
 Luckily there's a pretty simple [solution](https://stackoverflow.com/a/54560785/4115816):

 ```sh
 $ conda init zsh ## Initialise.
 Then log out and then back in.